 - My main project is a book entitled: Medical Anthropology in the Late Middle Ages: Body, Soul, and the Virtues according to Peter of Abano (d.
 1316).
 This book considers ways that medical theory contributed to new ways of conceptualizing human nature in the late Middle Ages.

-- As a longer-term project, together with my colleague Tine Schwaenepoel in Belgium, I am creating an edition of a medieval Latin commentary on the Aristotelian Problems, an interesting collection of problematic questions about nature from the ancient world.
-If you are a student who has completed two years of Latin, let me know if you are interested in working on this as an independent study.
+- As a longer-term project, together with Pieter De Leemans at the University of Leuven in Belgium, I am editing Peter of Abano's commentary on the Aristotelian Problems, an interesting collection of questions about nature from the ancient world.

 - "Medicine and Moral Virtue in the Expositio Problematum Aristotelis of Peter of Abano," Early Science and Medicine 11 (2006), 302-335.